CRasico/github-excalidraw-render-extension/README.md

 In order to remove this experience the `github-excalidraw-render-extension` will extract the `.excalidraw` file.
 Export that content display it for use inside of the developer tools for the user to see.

+## Privacy Policy

+The `github-excalidraw-render-extension` collects `.excalidraw` payloads off of sites that the user grants the extension access to, that said the extension does not utilize any form of remote code to transfer these files anywhere.
+The payloads that are collected are entirely stored on the user's local storage within their web browser and only utilize for display purposes within the browsers developer tools.

 ## Contributing

 ### Prerequisites